in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 #### An awesome learning experience?
 What's that?

-Yeah.
 You need to get insight into the in28Minutes world to answer that.
 You need to understand "The in28Minutes Way"
 - What are our beliefs?
 - What do we love?
 - Why do we do what we do?